-In our music, it can sometimes be very convenient to use a type of shorthand to quickly jot down what the left hand is doing.
+In our music, it can be convenient to use a type of “shorthand” to jot down the left-hand pattern.

-Often, the left-hand is playing some sort of combination of notes that resemble a chord.
-We may not know what chord it is, but each finger is on a different string, and it could be looked at as a chord or chord “shape”.
+Often, the left hand is playing a combination of notes that resemble a chord.
+We may not know what chord it is, but each finger is on a different string.
+So we could think of it as a chord or chord “shape”.

-On the page, the music can look like a sea of notes.
-Thousands of black dots filling the page.
-This shorthand can help us to simplify sections of music into simple left hand shapes or positions.
+On the page, the music may look like a sea of notes.
+Thousands of black dots fill the page.
+A shorthand can help us to simplify the left-hand shapes so we learn them more easily.

 This is very easy and simple to use.
-I use this little shorthand notation in almost every new piece of music I am learning.
-Of course I use other devices (such as theoretical analysis) as well, but this “code” is a great tool that requires no other knowledge.
+Of course, we could use other devices (such as theoretical analysis) as well.
+But this “code” is a great tool that requires no other knowledge.